rust-lang/rust/docs/dev/guide.md

 ## Source Map pattern

-Due to an obscure edge case in completion, IDE needs to know the syntax node of an use statement which imported the given completion candidate.
+Due to an obscure edge case in completion, IDE needs to know the syntax node of a use statement which imported the given completion candidate.
 We can't just store the syntax node as a part of name resolution: this will break incrementality, due to the fact that syntax changes after every file modification.